 A Different Biography

 Being an artist my heart has most often shown me the way to go, which was always right even if my mind thought it was wrong.
 As my heart guides me I have never cared much about qualifications, so this isn't what you would expect from a CV.

 David Nash, a New York dealer and important to some in the art world, has been quoted as saying, "Paintings with cows never do well.
 Never"

 Essentially I don't paint cows, like Vincent van Gogh did not essentially paint sunflowers.
-He painted a lot of yellow about the time he painted his seven sunflower paintings in all, a yellow chair, he painted the house he was living in at the time also yellow, the colour of hope.
+He painted a lot of yellow about the time he painted his seven sunflower paintings in all, a yellow chair, he even painted the house he was living in at the time also yellow, the colour of hope.
 Vincent & myself have something in common, we didn't do so well with the art dealers, suffering as we both were from moments of despair, our hearts revealing to us even if just for a fleeting moment an overwhelming feeling of tranquility.

 It's the artist who takes the chance to follow his heart.
 So while dealers wait to see what works, ultimately to see what sells, artists have already taken the plunge into the unknown abyss of creation often well ahead of the dealers existence.
 That's the madness and at the same time the dilemna of the artist to stay true to himself and yet still do well somehow.